AdtSri413/CISC327-Project/Docs/pull_request_template.md

-## TITLE
-Please include a meaningful title that describes the changes in less than 15 words
+#### Please include a meaningful title that describes the changes in less than 15 words

 ## AUTHOR(S)
 Please write your full name(s) here